WISDEM/GeneratorSE/docs/tutorial.rst

     :start-after: # 4 ---
     :end-before: # 4 ---

-The results should appear as below:
+The results should appear as below listing the parameters together with their limits where applicable:

 >>>                               Parameters       Values       Limit      Units
 >>>0                                  Rating     5.000000                     MW